kuzzleio/documentation-old/src/kuzzle-dsl/essential/nested.md

 }
 ```

-Here is a filter, testing for equality on the field `last` in the `name` sub-object:
+Here is a filter, testing for equality on the field `last` in the `name` object:

 ```json
 {